virtualsquare/virtualsquare.github.io/tutorials/libpam-net.md

 ```

 This user has only the localhost interface available.
 This user logged in to the
-system by the network (via ssh) but it is not possible to use the nework from the
+system by the network (via ssh) but it is not possible to use the network from the
 resulting session.